tmtsoftware/icd/README.md

 Importing ICD-Model-Files from GitHub into the ICD Database with Version History
 --------------------------------------------------------------------------------

-Using the ingest.sh script in this directory you can import all of the subsystem model files from the [ICD-Model-Files](https://github.com/tmtsoftware/ICD-Model-Files) GitHub repository into a local MongoDB database for use with the icd tools.
+Using the icd-ingest.sh script in this directory you can import all of the subsystem model files from the [ICD-Model-Files](https://github.com/tmtsoftware/ICD-Model-Files) GitHub repository into a local MongoDB database for use with the icd tools.
 For this to work, you must have installed the icd software (run the install.sh script in this project).
-The ingest.sh script assumes the default install directory:
+The icd-ingest.sh script assumes the default install directory:
 ../install_icd.
 MongoDB must be running and a recent version of git must be installed.

-Warning: The ingest.sh script will delete the current contents of the ICD database before ingesting the files from the repository.
+Warning: The icd-ingest.sh script will delete the current contents of the ICD database before ingesting the files from the repository.

 The icd software looks for release tags in the Git submodules.